Blu-ray: Future scope and market trends

 Blu-ray faces competition from video on demand and from new technologies that allow access to movies on any format or device, such as Digital Entertainment Content Ecosystem or Disney's Keychest.
 Some commentators suggested that renting Blu-ray would play a vital part in keeping the technology affordable while allowing it to move forward.
 In an effort to increase sales, studios began releasing films in combo packs with Blu-ray Discs and DVDs, as well as digital copies that can be played on computers and mobile devices.
 Some are released on "flipper" discs with Blu-ray on one side and DVD on the other.
 Other strategies are to release movies with the special features only on Blu-ray Discs and none on DVDs.

-Blu-ray Discs cost no more to produce than DVD discs.
+Blu-ray Discs cost around the same amount to manufacture as DVDs.
 However, reading and writing mechanisms are more complicated, making Blu-ray recorders, drives and players more expensive than their DVD counterparts.
 Adoption is also limited due to the widespread use of streaming media.
 Blu-ray Discs are used to distribute PlayStation 3, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X games, and the aforementioned game consoles can play back regular Blu-ray Discs.

+In the mid-2010s, the Ultra HD Blu-ray format was released, which is an enhanced variant of Blu-ray compatible with the 4K resolution.
+Ultra HD Blu-ray discs and players became available in the first quarter of 2016, having a storage capacity of up to 100 GB.

+By December 2017, the specification for an 8K Blu-ray format was completed.
+However, this specification was exclusive to Japan, and was designed to be used by Japanese public broadcasters to broadcast the Tokyo 2020 Olympic Games in 8K resolution.

 Beyond Blu-ray

-Ultra HD Blu-ray discs and players became available in the first quarter of 2016, having a storage capacity of up to 100 GB.